duoshock/UM-70/Assembly Guide.md

 - Make sure there is a diode, it may have got knocked off during handling.

 **Switches**
-- Dismount switch and check for bent pins, straighten the pins with pliers if necessary.
+- Dismount the switch and check for bent pins, straighten the pins with pliers if necessary.
 - Check hot swap socket solder joints.
 - Check for diode on near the switch, it may have got knocked off during handling.